 In 1978, Jimmy and Janet Dorrell bought a deteriorating house in the middle of a blighted neighborhood in North Waco.
 Based on their understanding of incarnational ministry, they sensed their vocational call was to live among the poor and help bring “good news” through relationships and empowerment opportunities.
 The couple began offering children’s and teen clubs each week in their home, meeting neighbors and providing assistance to those struggling in the community.

-The Dorrells left for a short time (1979-1982) to work in a church in Houston, followed by an exposure trip around the world, an experience which opened their eyes to the enormous needs of the hungry, the poor and the unevangelized around the globe.
+Jimmy left for a short time (1979-1982) to work in a church in Houston while Janet stayed to serve in their neighborhood and graduated from Baylor.
+Janet and Jimmy traveled around the world, an experience which opened their eyes to the enormous needs of the hungry, the poor and the unevangelized around the globe.
 They then looked to Waco—home to large numbers caught in the throes of poverty.
 Following a strong conviction to return to this community rich in possibility, numerous local churches and Christian students at Baylor, they planted their roots and began developing relationship-based ministries.

 In 1991, after years of an informal neighborhood ministry, the Dorrells created Cross Culture Experiences, Inc. a nonprofit Christian organization designed to help students leave the comfort of their own cultural experiences and come to understand and love the poor and marginalized.
 A “poverty simulation,” out-of-country “exposure trips” and a few neighborhood Bible clubs filled their time since the couple was bi-vocational.
 In less than a year, a Christian foundation (Christian Mission Concerns, established by Paul and Katie Piper) chose to fund a $75,000 start-up program called “Mission Waco” to be led by Jimmy and Janet.
 Within the year, the ministry exceeded expectations, and CMC relocated oversight to Cross Culture Experiences.
 The foundation has continued to help support the ministry from its initiation.